- About UF

 As the National Association for Music Education points out, music education is not just a study of music or education, it is also the study of people, places, and cultures.
 For this reason, music educators come from all varieties of professional, cultural, and educational backgrounds.
-Although master’s degrees can offer career advantages, such as increased salary, the unique and creative nature of music education means that advanced degrees in the field are about more than earning pay raises; many professionals pursue a Master of Music in Music Education to learn the best strategies for bringing music to life for their students.
+Although master’s degrees can offer career advantages, such as increased salary, the unique and creative nature of music education means that advanced degrees in the field are about more than earning pay raises; many professionals pursue a master’s in music education to learn the best strategies for bringing music to life for their students.

 There are several career advantages for music educators who are interested in graduate-level education.
 PayScale data show that music teachers with master’s degrees in music education earn more than $50,000, while those with just a bachelor’s earn less than $42,000.
 Most professionals hoping to teach college will also need at least a master’s, and may pursue their MMME degree as a stepping stone to their doctorate.
 There are also a few intangible benefits that can lead to more engaged students as well as deeper expertise in music and education theory.